Find a pickleball court near you!

 During the pandemic, pickleball grew in popularity, thanks to its beginner-friendly appeal and buzz on social media.

-Pickleball tournaments are growing too with both the Professional Pickleball Association (PPA) and the American Association of Pickleball Professionals (APP) hosting 153 events across the United States every year.
-And with a projected prize pool of over $5 million for pickleball tournaments held in 2022, it's clear that more and more people want to play pickleball competitively.
+One remarkable pickleball stat is that tournaments are growing rapidly with both the Professional Pickleball Association (PPA) and the American Association of Pickleball Professionals (APP) hosting 153 events across the United States every year.

 With numbers like those, it’s surely only a matter of time before we see pickleball in the Olympics, right?